Who does this Library serve?

 Our print collections cover a variety of academic topics, mostly relating to the social sciences.
 Our electronic collections span all subjects taught at the University and include hundreds of databases and thousands of ejournals and ebooks.
 UConn students, faculty, and staff have full access to all of HBT's resources.
 The general public may use materials in-house and, for a fee, borrow books.
 DD/ILL services are not available to the general public.
 Patrons may also use our free public scanners and tech charging station.

 How big is the Library?

 HBT is housed on two floors of the Library Building.
 The main entrance is on the second floor.
-This floor is home to the access services and reference desks, the reference collection, SuperHOMER terminals linking users to UConn's vast array of databases and the Internet, the periodicals collections, and books classified A-F. In addition, users with laptops can link to the internet through jacks available on the main floor.
-The upper floor, which is accessed inside the Library, houses books classified G-Z and oversize materials.
+This floor is home to the library service desk, the reference collection, SuperHOMER terminals linking users to UConn's vast array of databases and the Internet, the periodicals collections, and books classified A-HS.
+In addition, users with laptops can link to the internet through jacks available on the main floor.
+The upper floor, which is accessed inside the Library, houses books classified HT-Z and oversize materials.
 Seating is available on both floors.

 Can I do my e-mail and word processing at the Library?

 Due to the demand for HBT's research terminals, the Library is not able to offer e-mail or word processing services (although users with laptops are free to use their own equipment).
 The Greater Hartford Campus Computer Center, adjacent to the Library Building, does provide for these activities.